 The SCI offers its moot courts as a public service, at no charge and irrespective of the positions taken by counsel, reflecting a core commitment to the quality of Supreme Court advocacy in all cases.

 In recent years, the SCI has advanced that goal by conducting moot courts for advocates in nearly every case on the Court’s argument docket.
-In the most recently completed Term (October Term 2018), the SCI provided a moot court to counsel in 99% of the cases argued before the Court, and we have a moot reserved in every case currently on the Court’s argument docket for October Term 2019.
+In the most recently completed Term (October Term 2019), the SCI provided a moot court to counsel in 100% of the cases argued before the Court.

 The SCI moot court program was featured in a New York Times article by Supreme Court correspondent Adam Liptak.